-In today’s article, I’ll tell you a little about my recent history with real estate investments.
+In today’s article, I’ll tell you a little about my recent history with real estate investing.
 I’ll also run the numbers to show the differences between paying cash for your real estate vs. taking out a mortgage.

 I’ll show you the risks involved and whether the rewards are worth it.
 You’ll see if there is a clear advantage to either strategy and discover which strategy is best for you.

 Investment Advice is All Over the Place